-2023 cohort/ entries Performance in 2023 2023 value 2023 nat value 1 year 4 year A level APS 445.5 Sig above national and 78th percentile 36 34 Best 3 A levels APS 132 Sig above national and 80th percentile 37 35 Applied general APS 44.0 Sig below national and 18th percentile 25 30 A level AAB % 132 Sig above national and 88th percentile 23 16
+2023 cohort/ entries Performance in 2023 2023 value 2023 nat value A level APS 445.5 Sig above national and 78th percentile 36 34 Best 3 A levels APS 132 Sig above national and 80th percentile 37 35 A level AAB % 132 Sig above national and 87th percentile 23 16

-Going Concern
+Going concern

-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, it continues to adopt the Going Concern basis in preparing the Financial Statements.
-Further details regarding the adoption of the Going Concern basis can be found in the Statement of Accounting Policies.
+After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the Academy has adequate resources to continue in operational existence for the foreseeable future.
+For this reason they continue to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the accounting policies.